 Game tomorrow.
 Feeling completely hopeless right now.

 At this point, everyone, including myself, seemed to think that Bacas’s career was completely made.
 But he proved us all wrong the following year.
 Bacas did gain a bit from this trip, but he also decided he would study at FEU.
-In fact, he spent most of his remaining trip staying with his friends in the dorms of FEU.
+He spent most of his remaining trips staying with his friends in the dorms of FEU.
 ASEAN School Games teammate Bryan Pachecho who won the Shot put, had already decided to go to FEU.

 Long Jump 6.86m (2016) 6.90m (2016, unofficial)

 Triple Jump 14.26m (2015)